Assam Career : Apply for Guest Faculty vacancy in Assam University

 Applications are invited for various teaching positions in Assam University Silchar.

-Assam University Silchar is inviting applications from eligible candidates for the post of Guest Faculty in various subjects for a period of 44 days on purely temporary basis in the Department of Law.
+Assam University Silchar is inviting applications from eligible candidates for the post of Guest Faculty for teaching English and Ecology for a period of 44 days on purely temporary basis in the Department of Social Work.

 Name of post : Guest Faculty